The Centre Does Not Hold

 More

-Holly Walker and Sylvan Spring have collaborated on a video work ritualising a cèilidh, a Scottish and Irish dance tradition.
-The embodied performance of cèilidh connects people to their whakapapa through movement, whilst demonstrating the foreign disconnect felt as Pākehā.
-This work steps towards untangling inherited colonial individualism and severance from cultural ancestry by loving and recognising one another, healing together and finding humble joys in the therapeutic practices of ancestral accountability and responsibility.
-The dances featured in the video are the Gay Gordons from Scotland, the Waves of Tory from Ireland, and Cylch y Cymru from Wales.
+The artists collaborated on a moving image work ritualising the cèilidh, a Scottish and Irish dance tradition.
+The embodied performance of cèilidh connects them to their whakapapa and each other through movement, whilst demonstrating the foreign disconnect felt as Pākehā.
+Filmed by Fraser Walker at Oruaiti Breaker Bay, this work steps towards learning and reclaiming ancestral practices lost to colonial cultural amnesia.
+Spring and Walker begin their ritual at dawn, creating patterns and allowing the marks to be washed away by the sea back to their ancestors.
+The dances featured in the video are the Gay Gordons from Scotland, the Waves of Tory from Ireland (which is a celebration of the ocean), and Cylch y Cymru from Wales.

 Sylvan Spring